swortaljuju/llmapps/backend/llm/evaluation/analysis.md

 # Manual Analysis
-My summarization agent does summarize news to some extent.
-Some summary entries are summary of multiple news entries.
-However many summary entries still seem too granular.
-Based on given user preference, my summarization agent does filter news based on user's preference.
+My summarization agent summarizes news into several categories and topics.
+It decides category and topic based on user preference.
 For example, the sample user prefers politics news with a strong interest in Trump.
 And the summary contains a lot of Trump related political summary entries comparing to the summary without user preference being applied.

-Therefore my news summarization agent does much better on user preference based news filtering rather than news summarization.
-However, news entries are hard to summarize while pertaining useful information in the summary given the diverse and granular nature of news entries.

-Comparing the 2 aggregation algorithms' result, summary entries generated from daily summary are more consistent with user's primary preference while less diverse than summary entries generated from embedding clustering.
-In the above examples, summary generated from daily summary contains mainly political news while the other summary contains more IT news which is secondary user preference.
+Comparing the 2 aggregation algorithms' result, summary entries generated from embedding clustering biases more towards majority category maybe due to some clusters have a lot of that category's news while daily aggregation approach's summary is more diverse

 # Future Consideration